Crafting the Perfect Ecommerce Returns Program | Cahoot

 Further, a home pickup option can be perceived as a customer-centric service, improving brand image and customer loyalty.
 Many of these hyper-local services can support box-free home pickup, which helps when customers don’t want to procure packaging for their return or simply appreciate the option of a zero-waste return.

 Home pickup does make returns more accessible, however, so customers may be more likely to return items they no longer want, potentially leading to higher ecommerce return rates.
 And it’s not without complexity as a third-party partner(s) manages logistics to coordinate.
-If several returns cannot be collected during a single trip around an area, transportation costs can increase rather than provide relief.
-However, if a retailer’s products are in a category or serve a demographic that would endear customers, or if this option is reserved for VIP clients, it can be a big win to include it as part of a returns program.
+If several returns cannot be collected during a single trip around an area, transportation costs can actually increase rather than provide relief.
+However, if a retailer’s products are in a category or serve a demographic that would endear customers – or if this option is reserved for VIP clients – it can be a big win to include it as part of a returns program.

 Keep It (Returnless Refund)

-Have you ever created an e-commerce returns request only to be surprised by the Seller telling you not to bother sending it back?
+Have you ever created an ecommerce returns request only to be surprised by the Seller telling you not to bother sending it back?
 Packaging it up and dropping it off at a kiosk or locker is unnecessary.
-Just keep it, donate it, toss it, whatever you want, and still get your refund?
+Just keep it, donate it, toss it, whatever you want, and you still get your refund.

 Some retailers offer customers the option to keep the item based on purchase history, lifetime value, and/or no previous patterns of return abuse.
 And there are several scenarios where the ‘Keep It’ approach makes the most sense.
 For example, transportation costs for low-value or low-margin items could easily spin out of control.
-For items with sanitary concerns, such as undergarments, mattresses, etc., and can’t be resold…, eliminating the time and cost of customer service and managing the returns, shipping, and processing might make the most sense.
+For items with sanitary concerns that cannot be resold, such as undergarments or mattresses, eliminating the time and cost of customer service and managing the returns, shipping, and processing might make the most sense.

-Keep-it policies also help reduce the impact of returns on excess stock, which can cost a merchant even more by way of storage costs, space congestion that limits the ability to stock new products, and processing costs, among other things, such as the impact on operational efficiency managing space allocation.
-Excess inventory is not considered a favorable position.
+Keep-it policies also help reduce the impact of returns on excess stock, which can cost a merchant even more by way of storage costs, space congestion that limits the ability to stock new products, and processing costs.
+Excess inventory is not considered a favorable position, precisely because of such negative impacts on operational efficiency.

 Summary

-Ultimately, e-commerce returns are a trade-off: they hurt margins but are essential to compete in a market where convenience and customer-centric policies drive success because there’s always another place to get the item.
-No retailer is irreplaceable, particularly in e-commerce.
+Ultimately, ecommerce returns are a trade-off: they hurt margins but are essential to compete in a market where convenience and customer-centric policies drive success, because there’s always another place to get the item.
+No retailer is irreplaceable, especially in ecommerce.

-The most common approaches include small parcel returns, boxless returns, buy online return in-store (BORIS), home pickup, and even “keep it” returnless refunds.
-As discussed, each method offers unique advantages and challenges, but despite the associated costs and complexities, an exceptional returns program is crucial to building customer trust and loyalty.
+The most common approaches to a returns program are small parcel returns, boxless returns, buy online return in-store (BORIS), home pickup, and returnless refunds.
+Each method offers unique advantages and challenges, but despite the associated costs and complexities, an exceptional returns program is crucial to building customer trust and loyalty.

-E-commerce has matured to a point where expectations are set before checkout.
-Retailers follow through on the unspoken social agreement and even delight customers by going above and beyond a stand to earn trust, which begets loyalty and repeat customers.
+Ecommerce has matured to the point that expectations have already been set before checkout.
+Retailers who follow through on the unspoken social agreement and even delight customers by going above and beyond are rewarded with trust, loyalty, and repeat customers as a result.
 A retailer’s probability of selling to a returning customer is higher than selling to a new customer, and repeat customers spend more than brand-new shoppers.
-So, instead of viewing a purchase as the end goal in a transaction, Sellers should approach the entire post-purchase journey as the start of a new customer relationship that needs to be nurtured for it to grow and flourish over time.
+Instead of viewing a purchase as the end goal in a transaction, sellers should approach the entire post-purchase journey as the start of a customer relationship that needs to be nurtured for it to grow and flourish over time.